Plynlimon

 Plynlimon, or Pumlumon in Welsh (also historically anglicised as Plinlimon, Plynlymmon or Plinlimmon), is the highest point of the Cambrian Mountains in Wales (taking a restricted definition of the Cambrian Mountains, excluding Snowdonia, the Berwyns and the Brecon Beacons), and the highest point in Mid Wales.
-It is a massif that dominates the surrounding countryside and is the highest point (county top) of Ceredigion (both the modern council area, and the historic county, also known as Cardiganshire).
+It is a massif that dominates the surrounding countryside and is the highest point of Ceredigion.

 The highest point of the massif itself is Pen Pumlumon Fawr, which is 752 m above ordnance datum.
 Its other important peaks are Pen Pumlumon Arwystli, Y Garn, Pen Pumlumon Llygad-bychan and Pumlumon Fach.
 Bryn yr Ŵyn, or 'hill of the lambs', is a former Dewey in the foothills.

 The longest river in Britain, the River Severn, has its source on the mountain, as do the rivers Wye and Rheidol.

 Folklore says there is a sleeping giant in Plynlimon.